 She is the recipient of a Tulsa Artist Fellowship, Arts Moves Africa Grant and a Joan Mitchell Foundation Grant.
 She has participated in residencies in the USA, UK, Slovakia, Ghana and Tanzania.

-Her work can be seen at the University of South Africa (UNISA), Lowe Museum of Art and in various private collections worldwide.
+Her work can be seen at the University of South Africa (UNISA), Lowe Museum of Art, the CCS Bard College Hessel Museum of Art and in various private collections worldwide.